 Due to the nature of cryptocurrency, you may experience a delay when attempting to transfer funds to your wallet.
 Depending on the blockchain in question, there are several possible reasons for this delay.
 Here are a few of the common ones.

 The transaction wasn't broadcast

 One of the first things to check is that you can find your deposit transaction on the blockchain using the appropriate chain explorer.
-If you can't find the transaction hash on an explorer, it could indicate that the send transaction was not broadcast to the network.
+If you can't find the transaction hash on an explorer, it could indicate that the sent transaction was not broadcast to the network.
 This could be due to either a glitch or bug with your wallet software or just a hiccup in your internet connection.

 During periods of high price volatility, you may experience network congestion as more people try to broadcast transactions.
 The network's total hashrate can also vary with time as mining conglomerates choose to vary their computational capacity.
 If the demand outpaces the supply, congestion occurs and you might find your transaction getting stuck in the mempool.